How To Create And Optimize SEO Content

 When all is said and done, use CoSchedule to analyze your overall score.
 Consider including a couple of modifiers such as “free”, “how to”, “2020”, or “best”.
 The title will have to be set as an H1 tag on the respective page.

 Your text should also feature several subheadings or H2 tags.
-It adds SEO benefits and makes the text easier to read.
-It’s a great place to incorporate your LSI keywords but don’t go overboard.
+It adds SEO Company in Houston TX benefits and makes the text easier to read.
+It’s a great place to incorporate your LSI keywords but doesn’t go overboard.
 Try to not use the same information twice since search engines can and will be misled by such a move.
 Contrary to H1 tags that should only be used once per page, you can have as many H2, H3 and H4 tags (i.e. subheadings) as long as it makes sense.